-The Grant Program is designed for PTAs to build and grow student achievement, parent engagement and family involvement to make a difference in our communities.
+Grants are awarded to local PTAs to support efforts that build and grow student achievement, parent engagement and family involvement to make a difference in your community.

 Congratulations to the recipients of the 2018-2019 Program Grants: